sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 Then the admission webhook responds with an admission review object: with a result if the request is allowed or not

+Create TLS secret webhook-server-tls for secure webhook communication in webhook-demo namespace.:
+We have already created below cert and key for webhook server which should be used to create secret.:

+ k create secret  tls webhook-server-tls --cert=/root/keys/webhook-server-tls.crt - -key=/root/keys/webhook-server-tls.key

 ```

 <img src="https://github.com/sheyijojo/kubernetes_CKA_Exams/blob/main/pdfs/admission-controller-webhook.png?raw=true" alt="Description" width="800">